The boot manager simply for everyone!

 Extended partition:

 In the case of an extended partition the entry in the partition table of the MBR describes only the space reserved for the extended partition.
-This space can be split in up to 24 logical drives.
-Logical drives can be created only inside an extended partition.
-In simple words, the extended partition represents the space reserved for the logical drives.
+This space can be split in up to 24 logical partitions.
+Logical partitions can be created only inside an extended partition.
+In simple words, the extended partition represents the space reserved for the logical partitions.
 The partition entry in the MBR points to the partition sector of the first logical partition, which resides directly at the beginning of the extended partition.